 Security Protocols require a healthy environment

 Our definition of security and safety is constantly expanding with the exposure of new threats.
 The current pandemic has brought our awareness to a prominent challenge in our prevention of spreading microbial infections.
-Bacteria evolve with us, which results in a higher risk of getting infected.
-Therefore, it is required for facilities or work places to have a security protocol that includes an infection control and prevention measure.
+Bacteria evolve with us, which results in higher risk of infection.
+Therefore, it is required for facilities to have a security protocol that includes an infection control and prevention measure.

 Infection Control and Prevention measures

 Firstly, a practice to maintain a healthy environment will be to integrate a cleaning protocol that includes wiping down high level touching surfaces with cleaning solutions.
 The high level touching surfaces include entrance/exits handles; push/pull handles for restrooms or indoor rooms; and grab bars.
-These surfaces need to be cleaned periodically through out the day or after each use.
+These surfaces need to be cleaned periodically through out the day.

 The cleaning protocols is an essential step to prevent the spread of any infections, but this solution does not have to be your only line of defense.
 In addition to your cleaning protocols, installing an antimicrobial hardware to your touch point surfaces will add a layer of protection to your employees or visitors by actively killing bacteria*.